johntrogan/defender-docs/defender-endpoint/linux-whatsnew.md

 What's new

 - Fixed a bug that incorrectly reported the DefenderEngineVersion to the security portal.
+- The MDATP package 101.24112.0003 will be gradually made available for each distribution.

 ### Jan-2025 Build: 101.24112.0001 | Release version: 30.124112.0001.0